-To attract a major airline we need to put together a competitive and complete recruitment package.
-That entails:
+To attract airline to start service, we need to put together a competitive and complete recruitment package.

-So just what is an MRG?
-The Minimum Revenue Guarantee is a fund to back-fill potential shortfalls in the airline’s revenue during the first two years of operation.
+The Minimum Revenue Guarantee (MRG) is a fund to back-fill potential shortfalls in the airline’s revenue during the first two years of operation.

-And that means what exactly?
-If the actual passenger ticket revenue falls short of the target revenue minimum (determined during the recruitment process ), then the fund reimburses the airline on a quarterly basis.
-The local funds are kept in a dedicated bank account with a fiduciary.
+If the actual passenger ticket revenue falls short of the target revenue minimum, then the fund reimburses the airline on a quarterly basis.
+The local funds are kept in a dedicated bank account with a fiduciary, Travel Salem.
 The grant money reimburses the City as needed.
 This is only for the start-up period of 2 years.

 Here’s how it works:

-2. Local private sector pledges.
+- Local private sector pledges.
 The pledgers will deposit money into the dedicated fund only after an airline commits to starting new service.
-Our goal is a minimum of $1 million.
+Our goal is a minimum of $700,000 up to $1 million.

-After the first 3 months of operations, if ticket revenue does not meet or exceed the pre-negotiated Minimum Revenue the Minimum Revenue Guarantee (MRG) fund is tapped to make the airline whole.
-This happens quarterly during the 2-year start-up period.
+After each 3 months of operations, if ticket revenue does not meet or exceed the pre-negotiated level, the Minimum Revenue Guarantee (MRG) fund is tapped to make up the shortfall.
+This only happens quarterly during the 2-year start-up period.